bpftrace/bpftrace/docs/stdlib.md

 Using `@=count()` is conceptually similar to `@++`.
-The difference is that the `count()` function uses a map type optimized for performance and correctness using cheap, thread-safe writes (PER_CPU).
+The difference is that the `count()` function uses a map type optimized for performance and correctness using cheap, thread-safe writes ([PERCPU](./language.md#percpu-types)).
 However, sync reads can be expensive as bpftrace needs to iterate over all the cpus to collect and sum these values.